Suffolk: Demography

 According to estimates by the Office for National Statistics, the population of Suffolk in 2014 was 738,512, split almost evenly between males and females.
-Roughly 22% of the population was aged 65 or older, and 90.84% were "White British".
+Roughly 22% of the population was aged 65 or older, and 90.84% were White British.

 Historically, the county's population has mostly been employed as agricultural workers.
 An 1835 survey showed Suffolk to have 4,526 occupiers of land employing labourers, 1,121 occupiers not employing labourers, 33,040 labourers employed in agriculture, 676 employed in manufacture, 18,167 employed in retail trade or handicraft, 2,228 'capitalists, bankers etc.', 5,336 labourers (non-agricultural), 4,940 other males aged over 20, 2,032 male servants and 11,483 female servants.
-The same publication records the total population of the county at 296,304.

-Most English counties have nicknames for people from that county, such as a Tyke from Yorkshire and a Yellowbelly from Lincolnshire.
-A traditional nicknames for people from Suffolk is 'Suffolk Fair-Maids' referring to the supposed beauty of its female inhabitants in the Middle Ages.

-Another is 'Silly Suffolk', often assumed to be derived from the Old English word sælig in the meaning 'blessed' referring to the long history of Christianity in the county.
-However, use of the term 'Silly Suffolk' can actually be dated to no earlier than 1819, and its alleged medieval origins have been shown to be mythical.
+A traditional nickname for people from Suffolk is "Suffolk Fair-Maids", referring to the supposed beauty of its female inhabitants in the Middle Ages.
+Another is "Silly Suffolk", often assumed to be derived from the Old English word sælig in the meaning "blessed", referring to the long history of Christianity in the county.
+However, use of the term "Silly Suffolk" can actually be dated to no earlier than 1819, and its alleged medieval origins have been shown to be mythical.

-There are several towns in the county with Ipswich being the largest and most populous.
-At the time of the 2011 census, a population of 730,000 lived in the county with 133,384 living in Ipswich.
-The table below shows all towns with over 20,000 inhabitants.